[

 Run !PCConfig and Select "Advanced" icon

-Then look for the 'Size of External cache fitted to your card' option and
+Then look for the 'Size of External cache fitted to your card' option and select '512'.

 Then save the settings and Quit !PCconfig or "Launch PC".